-In this example, the SPI-master initiates a register read by clocking in the address followed by 0x00, i.e. 0x0400, via MOSI; this combination is referred to as a read-command.
+In this example, the SPI-master initiates a register read by clocking in the address followed by 0x00, i.e. 0x0400, via MOSI; this combination is referred to as a read-command5.
 This is followed by 16 zero-bits to complete the SPI data-transfer cycle.

 As the master transmits the read command over MOSI, the unit transmits information back over MISO.
 In this transmission, the first data-word sent by the unit (as the read-command is sent) consists of 16-bits of non-applicable data.
 The subsequent 16-bit message contains the x-axis rate-sensor information (most significant byte followed by least-significant byte).
+Note that the nSS line can be de-activated between each 16-bit word (as shown in Figure 9), or it can be held low for the entire duration of the polled read.